 Note: This property can be booked with Refs.
 922232, 922233 and 922235, together they sleep 16.

-- Gas central heating with decorative woodburning stove
+- Gas central heating with log burner

 - Electric oven and hob, microwave, fridge/freezer, washing machine in utility, TV with Freeview, Blu-ray DVD, WiFi, selection of books